 WP2: Software development

-- Video content for exposure therapy and coping.
+- Development of video content for virtual reality exposure therapy

 - Anxiety model development and testing

 As part of the VR8 solution, an anxiety model will be developed through machine learning.
 This means that over time the system automatically learns about the patient’s anxiety level from data collected through biometric measures (sweat, pulse and breathing).
 Knowledge about the anxiety level will be used to regulate how challenging the exposure should be for the individual patient so the therapist can adjust the exposure accordingly.
 The equipment being used for the biometric measures are from iMotions and BIOPAC.

 The abovementioned sub-projects will be combined through the iMotions platform, where the anxiety model will be integrated with the VR exposure videos.
 The integration using the iMotions platform enables a visual presentation and analysis of the patient’s biometric measurements.

 Additionally, the aim of the integration is also to ensure a workflow that supports the contact between the therapist and patient during the exposure.

 Thomas Lambertsen Binzer

 Development and Implementation.

 Development of video and coping content for exposure therapy

 PhD student at the Maersk Mc-Kinney Moller Institute.